Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

-They taught, in order to be saved one had to get circumcised.
+They taught unscriptural dogma, that in order to be saved one had to get circumcised.
 The ‘Circumcision Party’ was only interested in the outward “boasting of righteousness” that man could see, and Paul reminds the Galatians of this in the next chapter ~

 Galatians 6:12-13 12As many as desire to make a good showing in the flesh, ‘these’ would compel you to be circumcised, only that ‘they’ may not suffer persecution for the cross of Christ.
 13For not even those who are circumcised keep the law, but ‘they’ desire to have you circumcised that ‘they’ may boast in your flesh.

-The ‘Circumcision Party’ was not following the Law of God given through Moses themselves, as Paul says right here.
-They taught the only way to achieve justification/salvation was through circumcision; that is a man-made doctrine, it is not from the Law of Moses!
+The ‘Circumcision Party’ was not following the Law of God given through Moses themselves, as Paul states right here.
+They taught the ONLY way to achieve justification/salvation was through circumcision; that is a man-made unscriptural doctrine.
+The Law of Moses does not teach this!

 How does Paul come to make this statement of Galatians 5:1?
 In context, what was Paul’s thought process that led up to the point that he makes in this verse?

-Mainstream theology claims/assumes that Paul is scolding these believers because they are ‘turning back’ to the Law of Moses, and thereby returning to the ‘yoke of slavery of the Law once more’.
+Mainstream theology would have us believe that Paul is scolding the Galatians because they are ‘turning back’ to the Law of Moses, and thereby returning to the ‘yoke of slavery of the Law once more’.